toomanycats/XY_table/README.txt

 There's a thread on ubuntuforums.org that I started when getting this setup for the first time and the install instructions for the linux-gpib module are there.

+I have more doc in the form of lab notes which I haven't yet reproduced here.
+This project is still in development.
+However, I will update this read me with more details.
+If you need assistance sooner, contact:

+wmanlab@gmail.com

 Cheers,
 dpc